 “Jefferson was comfortable with him coming down here unsupervised while he was elsewhere,” says Travis McDonald, director of architectural restoration at Poplar Forest.
 “That says a lot for the trust Jefferson had in him.
 He corrected other carpenters, but not Hemings.
 He’d already observed his work and skill and didn’t need to watch him.”

 The architect and his joiner communicated by written word, using a language that reached back to antiquity.
 It’s no stretch to say that Hemings learned the language of architecture from reading Jefferson’s books on the subject.

-“In their letters they talk about little pieces of trim, and each has an architectural name,” Travis said.
+“In their letters they talk about little pieces of trim, and each has an architectural name,” he says.
 “They’ll talk about the fillet, rather than that thin edge of wood.”

 He may have been a slave but Hemings was still paid a salary – slim though it was – of $20 a year.
 Moreover, he had his own tools.
 “It’s significant for a slave to own his own tools, especially when he could use his master’s at no cost.
 We have a record of Dinsmore borrowing them to work on Montpelier.”

-Hemings was one of seven slaves freed by Jefferson at his death, a group that included John’s older sister, Sally.
-About 130 others were auctioned to pay his debts.
+Hemings was one of seven slaves freed by Jefferson at his death, a group that included his older sister, Sally.
+About 130 others were auctioned to pay Jefferson’s debts.

-“I believe that he freed Sally and her children, as part of a promise made with her in Paris, according to oral history passed down in her family,” Travis said.
+“I believe that he freed Sally and her children, as part of a promise made with her in Paris, according to oral history passed down in her family,” he says.
 “And he also freed the skilled slaves he thought could make it on their own in the world.”